Let’s get started.

 Which type of editing suits your current needs?

-• Examines the content and organization of the text.
+• It examines the content and organization of the text.

-• Addresses pacing, ensures the point or argument is clear, fills in any gaps in information (or plot holes in fiction), and redirects tangents.
+• Developmental editing also addresses pacing, ensures the point or argument is clear, fills in any gaps in information (or plot holes in fiction), and redirects tangents.

 • The editor collaborates closely with the writer to shape the piece into its strongest possible form.

-• It's important not to skip this step—if the work is disorganized or long-winded, copyediting (editing at sentence level) alone isn’t likely to create a positive experience for the reader.
+• This is an important step—if the work is disorganized or long-winded, copyediting (editing at sentence level) alone isn’t likely to create a positive experience for the reader.

-• A line-by-line approach to edit for style and flow.
+• Also called stylistic editing, this step involves a line-by-line approach to edit for style and flow.

-• Ensures that the tone and reading level of the piece is appropriate for the intended audience and medium.
+• It ensures that the tone and reading level of the piece is appropriate for the intended audience and medium.

-• Overall goal is to produce tight, logical, and structured prose that remains true to the author’s voice and vision..
+• The overall goal is to produce tight, logical, and structured prose that remains true to the author’s voice and vision.

-• Addresses errors with grammar, punctuation, spelling, and usage.
+• Copyediting addresses errors with grammar, punctuation, spelling, and usage.

 • Some sentences may be recast to resolve errors and improve flow.

-• Ensures the appropriate style guide is consistently followed for abbreviations, capitalization, treatment of numbers, references, etc.
+• It ensures the appropriate style guide is consistently followed for abbreviations, capitalization, treatment of numbers, references, etc.

-• Includes any visuals such as tables, graphs, figures, and captions.
+• This step includes any visuals such as tables, graphs, figures, and captions.

-• Checks basic facts, simple calculations, timelines, and other details.
+• Checking basic facts, simple calculations, timelines, and other details is standard practice.

-• Generates a style sheet to track style choices throughout the project.
+• A custom style sheet to track style choices throughout the project should be included in any copyedit.

-• Is a vital step to ensure accuracy, clarity, and consistency.
+• Copyediting is a vital step to ensure accuracy, clarity, and consistency.

-• Limited in scope—larger issues should already have been resolved.
+• This step is limited in scope—larger issues should already have been resolved.

-• Fixes lingering issues with spelling, grammar, and typos.
+• Proofreading fixes lingering mistakes with spelling, grammar, and punctuation.

-• Includes any visuals such as tables, graphs, figures, and photo captions.
+• It also addresses layout issues such as spacing, headings, pagination, breaks, etc. and includes any visuals such as tables, graphs, figures, and photo captions.

-• Requires collaboration with the typesetter or designer.
+• Proofreaders often collaborate with the typesetter or designer.

-• A vital step to ensure your final project is correct, clear, and consistent!
+• Proofreading is a vital step to ensure your final project is correct, clear, and consistent!

 I'm ready to book!